wolfdud3/pizza-calculator/README.md

 Calculates the price per square centimeter of only one Pizza.

 ## Version 2
+Calculates the price per square centimeter of a set amount of multiple Pizzas.

+## Version 3 - coming soon
-Calculates the price per square centimeter of multiple Pizzas.
+Calculates the price per square centimeter of a variable amount multiple Pizzas.

 ## Technical Requirements
 Well...it needs to run .NET 5.0